reymon359/how-to-live/advices/What you want, is constantly changing/index.md

 ## Quotes

+> Every next level of your life will demand a different you. ― Leonardo DiCaprio

 > “Moving on will show you a lot about who you are, what you truly want, & what you have no desire to waste your time on.” ― April Mae Monterrosa

 > “The only way to get everything you want in life is to be very clever about what you want.” ― George Hammond